shanepelletier/simple-recipe-website/docs/daily-summary.md

 # August 24th, 2026

 Worked on polishing documentation and frontend.
 Work is almost complete on the frontend, with just a few small issues to fix and an overall pass at consistency between pages required.

+# August 25th, 2026

+Finished polishing documentation and frontend, and made a final pass over everything.